Zaubrik/composium/README.md

   return ctx;
 }

-const routeGet = createRoute("GET");
+// This is just a showcase.
+You can compose all of it to much fewer lines of code. const routeGet = createRoute("GET");
 const routeAllAndEverything = createRoute("ALL")({ pathname: "*" });
 const routePrivate = createRoute("DELETE", "POST")({ pathname: "/private/*" });